Rental Property Legal Advice in Bali

 4. Ensure that the land or property is not located in a protected area, such as a nature reserve, and is not subject to any land disputes or claims.

-The tax is based on how much money you make from renting out the property.
+The tax rate on rental income in Bali depends on your status as a tax resident.
 If you’re a tax resident, you’ll have to pay 10% of the rental income as tax.
-If you’re not a tax resident, you’ll have to pay 20%.
+If you’re not a tax resident, the rate is 20%.

 Foreigners don’t have to register a foreign-owned limited liability company (PT PMA) to buy property in Indonesia, but it is a safer option.
 PT PMA can use a local nominee or company to own land and property, making it a secure way for foreigners to own property in Indonesia.